Ifera/sec-prog-chat-app/README.md

 - npm start
 - Open http://localhost:3000

-## HOW TO USE (DEMO STEPS)
+## How to Use

 - Start the backend server (see backend section above).
 - Open two browser windows/tabs to http://localhost:3000.
+- On the login page, enter a username (or generate a random uuid) and password.
+- Upon successful connection, you will be navigated to the chat page.
-- Wait until footer shows: "SOCP WS: connected".
+- The footer should show: "SOCP WS: <username> connected".
 - Select a user on the left to start a direct chat.
 - For Public channel: click "#public", type message, press Enter.
 - File transfer: click the paper-clip (Attach) → choose file → it sends as DM or to public depending on current conversation.